project-delphi/project-delphi.github.io/posts/treatment-effects-on-continuous-targets-with-no-features.md

 The remedies are to use Bayesian or Ensembling strategies to loosen a model's adherence to and enthusiasm for the data observed.
 If we had large samples (Yay! big data Yay!), then this is less necessary.

 I'm quite excited to read up on Bayesian fields as a way to allow the data to breathe when making estimates of densities. 🧗🏾‍

+An aside: As an undergrad, I suggested that Kolmogorov-Smirnov was mis-spelled to a Russian professor.
+He promptly corrected the spelling as:

+колмогоров-смирнов.